TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Extras/DuckyPad/Readme.md

 --------------------------
 Everytime after creating the macro you must press [EXE] which will execute the macro (and exit the Macroeditor), and pressing [Up] will then save it on the SDCard as file a + nn.
 Press [k] Pad to again enter the Macroeditor for the next macro.
+Make sure that the A-D indicator is orange - either use [Cfg][A-D] or press Pad [m] when in Layout 1 (M keys).
+This means the files a50, a51, a52 and a53 will be on the same storage as the Linkfile i.e. the SDCard.

 Step 1: Assign the open run command to macrofile a50 - Gui + "r" Select destination macro A 50 - press [Src] then [Dst] then [Num] until "Target A 50" shows